Boundary amenability and measure equivalence rigidity among two-dimensional Artin groups of hyperbolic type: Introduction

 One motivation for studying boundary amenability is that every countable group which is boundary amenable satisfies the Novikov conjecture on higher signatures, as follows from works of Yu \cite{Yu}, Higson--Roe \cite{HR} and Higson \cite{Hig}.
 Another motivation comes from operator algebras: boundary amenability of a countable group is equivalent to the exactness of its reduced $C^*$-algebra \cite{Ana,Oza2}.
 A third motivation -- which is the main motivation of the present paper -- comes from applications to measured group theory.

+Boundary amenability has already been established for many classes of groups, among which linear groups \cite{GHW}, hyperbolic groups \cite{Ada2} and more generally relatively hyperbolic groups with boundary amenable parabolic subgroups \cite{Oza}, locally compact groups acting properly by automorphisms on buildings \cite{Lec}, mapping class groups of finite-type surfaces \cite{Kid-memoir,Ham}, outer automorphism groups of finitely generated free groups (and more generally of right-angled Artin groups and of torsion-free hyperbolic groups or toral relatively hyperbolic groups) \cite{BGH}.
+It has also been established for groups acting properly and cocompactly on $\CAT$ cube complexes \cite{CN}, and more generally for countable groups acting on finite-dimensional $\CAT$ cube complexes with boundary amenable vertex stabilizers \cite{GN}; in particular all Artin groups of type FC are boundary amenable \cite{GN}.
+On the other hand, Gromov's monster containing a properly embedded expander fails to be boundary amenable \cite{Gro2,AD,Osa}.

-\begin{theointro} Let $X$ be a connected piecewise hyperbolic $\cat$ simplicial complex with countably many simplices that belong to finitely many isometry types.
-Let $G$ be a countable group acting discretely on $X$ by isometries. \begin{enumerate} \item If the $G$-stabilizer of every vertex of $X$ is boundary amenable, then $G$ is boundary amenable. \item If the $G$-stabilizer of every edge of $X$ is amenable, then the $G$-action on the visual boundary $\partial_\infty X$ is Borel amenable. \end{enumerate} \end{theointro}
+\begin{theointro}[Theorems~\ref{theo:exactness} and~\ref{theo:amenability-boundary}] Let $X$ be a connected piecewise hyperbolic $\cat$ simplicial complex with countably many simplices that belong to finitely many isometry types.
+Let $G$ be a countable group acting discretely on $X$ by simplicial isometries. \begin{enumerate} \item If the $G$-stabilizer of every vertex of $X$ is boundary amenable, then $G$ is boundary amenable. \item If the $G$-stabilizer of every edge of $X$ is amenable, then the $G$-action on the visual boundary $\partial_\infty X$ is Borel amenable. \end{enumerate} \end{theointro}

-Notice that none of the two statements directly implies the other; in particular, the visual boundary $\partial_\infty X$ need not be compact.
+Notice that none of the two statements directly implies the other; in particular, the visual boundary $\partial_\infty X$ need not be compact, as $X$ is not assumed to be proper.

-As mentioned above, recent work of Martin and Przytycki shows that every $2$-dimensional Artin group of hyperbolic type admits an action as in Theorem~\ref{theo:boundary-amenable-intro}, where every vertex stabilizer splits as a direct product of a finitely generated free group and $\mathbb{Z}$.
-Therefore, using the fact that boundary amenability is stable under passing to subgroups (as follows from \cite[Proposition~11]{Oza}), we get the following corollary.
+Using the modified Deligne complex constructed by Charney and Davis \cite{CharneyDavis}, Martin and Przytycki showed in \cite{MP} that every $2$-dimensional Artin group of hyperbolic type admits an action as in Theorem~\ref{theo:boundary-amenable-intro}, where every vertex stabilizer splits as a direct sum of a finitely generated free group and $\mathbb{Z}$.
+We therefore attain the following corollary (using the fact that boundary amenability is stable under passing to subgroups, as follows from \cite[Proposition~11]{Oza}).

-\begin{corintro} Every group which embeds in a $2$-dimensional Artin group of hyperbolic type is boundary amenable, and therefore satisfies the Novikov conjecture. \end{corintro}
+\begin{corintro}[Theorem~\ref{theo:exactness-Artin}] Every group which embeds in a $2$-dimensional Artin group of hyperbolic type is boundary amenable, and therefore satisfies the Novikov conjecture. \end{corintro}

+We mention that the Novikov conjecture was already known for Artin groups of type FC (those being boundary amenable) and for Artin groups of large type (i.e.\ with all labels of $\Gamma$ at least $3$) by work of Osajda and the second named author \cite{HO2}; Corollary~\ref{corintro:novikov} includes many new cases.

 Let us say a word about our proof of Theorem~\ref{theo:boundary-amenable-intro}.
 The model case for proofs of boundary amenability is the action of a finitely generated free group $F_N$ on its boundary: the measures $\nu_n$ in this case associate to every point $\xi\in\partial_\infty F_N$ the uniform probability measure on the first $n$ vertices on the geodesic ray from $e$ to $\xi$ in a fixed Cayley tree.
 The key geometric feature ensuring that these maps are asymptotically equivariant is that any two rays targeting the same point at infinity eventually coincide -- see e.g.\ \cite[Example~2.2]{Oza-icm}.